jdcloudcom/en/documentation/Management/Resource-Orchestration/Operation-Guide/Resource-Stack/delete-stack.md

 ## Operation Steps:

-1. Select the resource stack to be deleted and click **Delete**, the confirmation page for deleting the resource stack pops up with the notification: “Confirm to delete the resource stack?”.
+1. Select the resource stack to be deleted and click **Delete**, the confirmation page for deleting the resource stack pops up with the notification: "Confirm to delete the resource stack?".
 It is shown in the figure below.

 ![](https://raw.githubusercontent.com/jdcloudcom/cn/edit/image/Resource-Orchestration/delete%20stack001.png)

 2. Click **OK** to complete the deletion operation and enter the resource stack list page.
-The status of the deleted resource stack is displayed as “Deleting".
+The status of the deleted resource stack is displayed as "Deleting".

 ![](https://raw.githubusercontent.com/jdcloudcom/cn/edit/image/Resource-Orchestration/delete%20stack002.png)